 Which Implant Type is Best for You

 Not all types of implants are suitable for everyone.
 Your dentist is the best person to help you decide which type of dental implants are best for you.
-Your dentist will thoroughly examine your existing teeth and ascertain your oral health status.
-X-ray images of your teeth and underlying bone will also be visualized to determine the number of implants required, and to evaluate the quality of the bone in which the implant will be placed.
+They will thoroughly examine your existing teeth and ascertain your oral health status.
+X-ray images of your teeth and underlying bone will also be visualized to determine the number of implants required and evaluate the quality of the bone in which the implant will be placed.
 Finally, keeping in mind your oral health status, esthetic demands and budgetary constraints, your dentist will advise you regarding the best implant type that can be used for replacing your teeth.

 The Implant Placement Procedure

 Placement of dental implants is a multistage procedure:

-- Clinical Evaluation – After a thorough checkup of your physical and dental health to ascertain your eligibility to get dental implants, your dentist will prepare a detailed treatment plan which will be customized according to your dental needs
+- Clinical Evaluation – After a thorough checkup of your physical and dental health to find out your eligibility to get dental implants, your dentist will prepare a detailed treatment plan.
+This treatment plan will be customized according to your dental needs.

-- Inserting the Implant – before starting the surgical procedure for placing an implant, your dentist will first administer anesthesia to make you pain-free and comfortable.
-Afterwards, an incision will be made over the soft tissues where the implant is to be inserted, to expose the underlying jaw bone.
-A hole will be drilled into the bone, followed by carefully screwing the implant into position while applying gentle forces.
+- Inserting the Implant – Before starting the surgical procedure for placing an implant, your dentist will first administer anesthesia to make you pain-free and comfortable.
+Afterward, the dentist makes an incision over the soft tissues where the implant is to be inserted, to expose the underlying jaw bone.
+Then they drill a hole into the bone, followed by carefully screwing the implant into position while applying gentle forces.

-- Attaching the Healing Screw – after 4-6 months of implant placement, your dentist will order an x-ray to visualize if fusion of the bone and implant has taken place.
-Next, a healing collar is placed over it to allow for undisturbed healing of the surgical site which allows guides the attachment of gum tissue around the implant.
-A temporary crown or a denture will be placed over the implant to restore the esthetics while a permanent prosthesis is being prepared
+- Attaching the Healing Screw – After 4-6 months of implant placement, your dentist will order an x-ray to visualize if fusion of the bone and implant has taken place.
+Next, a healing collar is placed over it to allow for undisturbed healing of the surgical site.
+This allows guides the attachment of gum tissue around the implant.
+The dentist places a temporary crown or a denture over the implant to restore the esthetics while a permanent prosthesis is being prepared